v2-kaj/v2-kaj/README.md

 - [Highway Code](https://highwaycode.herokuapp.com/) [Unavailable on heroku right now] <br>
 An app for practicing driving tests exams for Malawians.
 In this project I used, ReactJs and MaterialUI for the frontend and DjangoRestFramework for the backend.
 - [iBet](https://localhost) <br>
-A web application simulating virtual betting on the major betting sites like Bet365.
+A Single Page Application (SPA) simulating virtual betting on the major betting sites like Bet365.
 This was my Harvard Capstone Project in which I leveraged ReactJs and DjangoRestFramework for frontend and backend respectively.

 ## Contact me